Welcome to Leith

 Welcome to Leith is a 2015 American documentary film directed by Michael Beach Nichols and Christopher K. Walker about white supremacist Craig Cobb's attempt to take over the North Dakota city Leith.
 The film premiered on January 26, 2015 at the 2015 Sundance Film Festival and, after a limited theatrical release on September 9, was broadcast on PBS' series Independent Lens on April 4, 2016.

 Background

 Leith is a town which had a population of 16 in 2010.
-In May 2012, Craig Cobb, an American Canadian white nationalist Neo-Nazi, moved to Leith with the intention of building a community of people sharing his white nationalist ideology and gaining the electoral majority.
+In May 2012, Craig Cobb, an American Canadian neo-Nazi, moved to Leith with the intention of building a community of people sharing the ideology of neo-Nazism and gaining the electoral majority.
 He purchased 12 plots of land.

 Production

 Nichols and Walker, who are based in New York, flew to North Dakota two months after they read an August 2013 New York Times article about Craig Cobb's scheme to transform Leith into a white-supremacist town.
 They made three trips to Leith within an 8-month period, each around 4 weeks long, for the production of the film.
 5 months were spent editing the film.
 In June 2014 Nichols and Walker launched a Kickstarter campaign to raise funds for the production of the film.
 They surpassed their $60,000 goal, raising $64,751.
 The directors approached the project in many ways as a documentary version of a horror/western—the residents of Leith were scared and confused and felt as if one wrong move could end in violence.
 They aimed to capture the sense of fear and isolation that residents living in a town of 24 people 70 miles from anything experienced when Cobb made his takeover intentions public.